What is an IRA?

 You can withdraw money from a traditional IRA after age 59 1/2 without incurring a tax penalty.
 Traditional IRA distributions are part of your taxable income.

-RMDs: You must begin taking distributions from your traditional IRA at age 72 (73 if you reached age 72 in 2023 or later).
+RMDs: You must begin taking distributions from your traditional IRA on the April 1st following the calendar year you turn 73.

 Roth IRAs